asynkron/realtimemap-dotnet/README.md

 ### Vehicles

 When creating a system with actors, is common to model real-world physical objects as actors.
-We'll start by modeling a vehicle since all the features depend on it.
+We'll start by modelling a vehicle since all the features depend on it.
 It will be implemented as a virtual actor (`VehicleActor`).
 It will be responsible for handling events related to that vehicle and remembering its state, e.g. its current position and position history.

 Quick info on virtual actors:
 1. Each virtual actor is of a specific kind, in this case, it's `Vehicle`.